 Difference Between Alcohol and Phenol

-Now that we have learnt something about alcohol and phenol, we will look at some some the major differentiating factors between the two chemical compounds.
+Now that we have learnt something about alcohol and phenol, we will look at some the major differentiating factors between the two chemical compounds.
 The key difference between alcohol and phenol is existing bond between the hydroxyl group of phenol and alcohol.
 Let’s have a look and understand the differences below.

 |Difference Between Alcohol and Phenol|